How are image rights recognised under law?

 There is no specific law in the UK dealing with image rights for individuals.
-However, there are various laws which can be applied to protect the value contained in a persona:
+However, there are various laws that can be applied to protect the value contained in a persona:

 In order to successfully bring an action for passing off, it is necessary to establish: